-If you spend a lot of time working in Microsoft 365, you might wish that you could use it in Dark Mode.
-It works with most apps that you can get from the Windows store, but it doesn’t work in Microsoft 365 apps.
-However, you’ll be glad to learn that Dark Mode is now available to Microsoft 365 subscribers.
+If you use Dark Mode in most of your apps to avoid eyestrain, you’ll be glad to learn that Dark Mode is now available to Microsoft 365 subscribers.
 In this article, I’ll give a brief review of what Dark Mode is, and then I’ll show you how to enable it.
 Although I’m working in Word, once you turn it on, it’s on for all Microsoft 365 apps.

-I’m using Microsoft 365 on a Windows 10 64-bit system.
-Dark Mode is available only with Microsoft 365 subscriptions.
-It isn’t available in Word Online.
-There’s no demonstration file; you won’t need one.
+I’m using Microsoft 365 on a Windows 11 64-bit system.
+Dark Mode is available only with Microsoft 365 subscriptions and in Word 2021.
+It’s also available in Word for the Web.

 Out of the box

-Newly installed Microsoft 365 looks pretty much the way it always has, color-wise.
-The sheet of paper is white (the document), the container window is gray, and the ribbon is gray with spots of color.
-It’s predominately white, gray and blue as shown in Figure A. Don’t worry if your colors aren’t exactly the same; mine is set to use the system settings (the default).
+Newly installed Microsoft 365 looks pretty much the way it always has color-wise.
+The sheet of paper (the document) is white, the container window is gray and the ribbon is gray with spots of color.
+It’s predominantly white, gray and blue as shown in Figure A. Don’t worry if your colors aren’t exactly the same; mine is set to use the default system settings.

 The primary accent color for the selected theme will be used in the ribbon and taskbar.
 You can choose dark gray to soften the higher-contrast elements if you’re not using Microsoft 365.

 Microsoft 365 subscribers get a bonus — a black theme.
-This is the new Dark Mode.
+This is Dark Mode.

 How to enable Dark Mode in Microsoft 365